mpfarrho/mpfarrho.github.io/_pages/about.md

   - /about.html
 ---

+I am an Assistant Professor at **WU** Vienna University of Economics and Business ([Department of Economics](https://www.wu.ac.at/en/economics/)) working in macroeconomics and macroeconometrics.
+Previously I was employed at the University of Vienna and the University of Salzburg, and I contribute as an expert to the Joint Research Centre (JRC) of the European Commission in Ispra.

-I am an Assistant Professor at Vienna University of Economics and Business (WU Vienna, Department of Economics).
-My research interests include macroeconomics and econometric methods for dynamic models.
-In particular, I am interested in monetary economics, business cycles and predictive inference.
-The focus of my work is on econometrics, machine learning techniques and Bayesian data analysis.
+My research interests more specifically include empirical macroeconomics and econometric methods for dynamic models.
+I am interested in monetary economics, business cycles and forecasting.
+The focus of my work is on time series analysis, Bayesian econometrics and machine learning techniques.

 My work has been published in the _Journal of Econometrics_, _Journal of Business & Economic Statistics_, _Journal of Applied Econometrics_ and _International Economic Review_, among others.

 Contact
 -----